Updated December 2013. Did you miss the general packraft intro?

 All of a sudden moderately priced ‘crossrafts’ are everywhere this year.
 How about the Klymit LiteWater Dinghy for $225.
 (See also an ultralight version made by, or for Ruta Locura, left.)

-The distinctive, fat-stern - nearly four feet wide - as well as the arrow shape claims to be a ‘game changer’ intended to counteract the back end sag caused by seated paddler’s mass which in turn tends to exacerbate yawing (what they may mean by ‘water tracking’).
-Alpacka solved that problem with their ‘fastback’ sterns back in 2011 with rather more elegance.
-I have to say that the many ‘problems‘ listed by Klymit (who make outdoor gear and apparel, not boats) to explain their design solutions seem rather spurious, inconsequential or have already been addressed by others.
+The distinctive fat-stern - nearly four feet wide - as well as the arrow shape claims to be a ‘game changer’ intended to counteract the back end sag caused by seated paddler’s mass which in turn tends to exacerbate yawing (what they may mean by ‘water tracking’).
+Alpacka solved that problem with their ‘fastback’ sterns back in 2011 and with rather more elegance.
+I have to say that the many ‘problems‘ listed by Klymit (who make outdoor gear and apparel, not boats) to explain their design decisions seem rather spurious, inconsequential or have already been addressed by others.

-Price is great but having seen a couple of vids, I’ve yet to be convinced.
+Price is great, but having seen a couple of vids I’ve yet to be convinced.
 Main problem I see is the boat uses Exped sleeping pad-type plugs with one-way valve flaps (left) for the (two?) hull chambers.
 These are inflated using an Alpacka-style air bag which is fine, but in my opinion it’s missing a twist lock elbow valve (as found on the Supai and Alpackas) to top off and get the boat good and firm.
 Either that or use a proper pump against the one-way Exped valves.
 This, as much as hull shape, has a huge effect on paddling efficiency.
 Payload claims to be a generous 350lbs/159kg but look at the videos and other images online to see how soggy and low it looks, just like a slackraft.